Assistant Vice Chancellor for Government Relations, State of Maryland University System

 It’s not unlike what I do now, because I can’t look at an issue as a higher education lobbyist without thinking of this list of influences.
 I have to deal with the media; I have to deal with the consequence of elections; I have to deal with folks who are middle class and want to send their kids to school, so we talk about affordability and accessibility; we have to talk about the presidency, because the presidency sets the tone of the Executive branch, and the Executive affects the tone, especially with the Department of Education, what we do and how we do it.
 So, in a lot of ways, Professor Klonoski really set the true north for me in the way that I visualize a political environment.

-What experience offered by UO that opened your eyes to something new (i.e. a passion, a culture, a perspective, etc.)?
+What is an experience offered by UO that opened your eyes to something new (i.e. a passion, a culture, a perspective, etc.)?

 I grew up in Marin County just north of San Francisco, and between growing up with family and friends throughout the Bay Area, there’s not a whole lot you don’t see when it comes to something new, a culture, or a perspective.
 I had the Chinese New Year’s Parade and the Gay Pride Parade when I was a kid.
 At the UO I met kids from Roseburg and Grants Pass and Medford.
 To this day I have an appreciation there for what I learned about kids that were growing up in rural communities and then coming to the UO.
 And for them, the U of O blew their mind, it totally blew their mind.
 Just the culture, the people, and even back in 1986, the diversity of it all.